 The “Space Race” began on August 2, 1955, when the Soviet Union and the United States began competing to be the first to launch artificial satellites into space.
 Since then, space exploration has been advancing year after year—from the first landing on the Moon to the current trials of colonizing Mars.
 Our tools to observe space have only been getting better, too, with the Webb Telescope recently capturing the deepest (and oldest) views of the cosmos yet.

 But space exploration hasn’t always been pretty.
 Over the decades, there have been many fatal disasters—notably Challenger, Columbia, Soyuz 11, and Apollo 1—that have changed the course of various space programs.
 But there have also been great triumphs—including successfully landing on the Moon, orbiting Earth, and the establishment of the International Space Station.
-These eight books cover the history of space exploration—the good and the bad.
+These 12 books cover the history of space exploration—the good and the bad.

 Disasters in Space